angarchie/memmy-agent/README.md

 Memmy fixes that.

-With a unified memory layer shared across Cursor, Claude Code, Codex, and more, your agents build on each other's context instead of starting over.
+With a unified memory layer shared across Cursor, Claude Code, Codex, OpenClaw 🦞, Hermes Agent and more, your agents build on each other's context instead of starting over.
 One-shot conversations become a long-term working relationship.

-It distills your knowledge, preferences, and project experience into personal memory, and share the same context across every Agents — Cursor, Claude Code, Codex, OpenClaw 🦞, and more.
+It distills your knowledge, preferences, and project experience into personal memory, and share the same context across every Agents.

 Available as a desktop app, CLI, and API.
 You can use the same long-term memory whatever the ways you like to use. **Build it once, use it everywhere.**